-The AOA Bureau of Osteopathic Education has been authorized by the AOA Board of Trustees to review and grant exemption from this requirement for any CME activity sponsored by a CME Sponsor for whom the audience will consist largely of non-family practice physicians.
-Such review will occur only on a activity-by-activity basis.
+The AOA Bureau of Osteopathic Education has been authorized by the AOA Board of Trustees to review and grant exemption from this requirement for any CME activity sponsored by a CME Sponsor.
+Such review will occur only on an activity-by-activity basis.
 Exemption is solely at the discretion of the AOA Bureau of Osteopathic Education.
-A copy of the procedures for requesting this exemption may be obtained from the AOA Department of Physician Education and CME (Resolution. $43 \, (A/94)$.
+Procedures for requesting this exemption can be found at: